-Ever wanted to be someone else?The first teaming of director Spike Jonze and screenwriter Charlie Kaufman.An unemployed puppeteer finds employment as a filing clerk in the 7˝th floor at an office building.
+Ever wanted to be someone else?The first teaming of director Spike Jonze and screenwriter Charlie Kaufman.An unemployed puppeteer, Craig Schwartz (John Cusack), finds employment as a filing clerk in the 7˝th floor of the Mertin-Flemmer Building in New York City.
 One day, he finds a hole hidden behind a cabinet, which leads into the head of John Malkovich, an actor who is playing himself in the movie.
 Mind Screw ensues.Also, see Being Andrew Plotkin, an Interactive Fiction parody/homage to the film.

 This film contains examples of:

 - Aluminum Christmas Trees: Shortly before cast in the film, Malkovich told Charlie Kaufman that he, himself, has once lived in an apartment building with a 7˝th floor.

 - And I Must Scream:

 - The final fate of Craig, who is forced to watch Malkovich's daughter be raised by the woman he loved and the woman he hated.

 - This also happens to Malkovich while Craig was in control of his body for eight months, and this could be his situation for the rest of his life depending on how the whole host thing works.